 |Technical incubators that could in principle harbour game start-ups||5|

-Game is usually part of one or several clusters: media, ICT, creative industries, or digital businesses.
+Games are usually part of one or several clusters: media, ICT, creative industries, or digital businesses.
 Berlin has been named one of the most important hotspots for the game industry.

-In the last years, Berlin has seen an increase of game companies opening subsidiary offices with a focus on publishing and marketing: Epic Games, Gamevil, Smilegate, Riot Games, Wargaming or Six Foot.
+In the last few years, Berlin has seen an increase in game companies opening subsidiary offices with a focus on publishing and marketing, such as Epic Games, Gamevil, Smilegate, Riot Games, Wargaming or Six Foot.

-The comparative average revenue (in 2015) per game company also reflects the fact that the high number of game studios/publishers in Berlin comprises a fair amount of small companies: the average is about 40% of what the average of the overall German revenue per company is.
-The figures are vague, as there are neither consistent figures for revenue nor for amounts of companies.
-But it is fair to say that the average for Berlin is definitely much lower than the German average, with a majority of small companies and start-ups showing annual revenues below 1 m €.
-While the region of Hessen with less than half the amount of companies but the highest revenue in Germany shows an average revenue per company of over 10 m €.
+The comparative average revenue (in 2015) per game company also reflects the fact that the high number of game studios/publishers in Berlin includes a fair number of small companies: the average revenue is about 40% of what the average of the overall German revenue per company is.
+The figures are vague, as we do not have consistent figures for revenues and for the numbers of companies.
+But it is fair to say that the average revenue for Berlin is definitely much lower than the German average.
+In Berlin, a majority of small companies and start-ups have annual revenues below 1 m €, whereas the state of Hessen – with less than half of the number of companies but the highest revenue in Germany – has an average revenue per company of over 10 m €.

 Most companies (90%) are independent, i.e. not part of a corporate group, and constitute the traditional civil-law entity.
 The favourite legal forms are “GmbH” (capital min.
-25,000 €) and “UG” (minimum capital 1 €), the latter being close to the British format Ltd, and has only been introduced in 2008.
+25,000 €) and “UG” (minimum capital 1 €), the latter being close to the British format Ltd; it was not introduced until 2008.

-Berlin also hosts in a bi-annual rota the renowned German Computer Game Award and the annual Gamesweekberlin, the umbrella event for a whole range of successful formats such as Quo Vadis, Amaze, Womenize or Media Award for Games.
+Berlin also hosts in a bi-annual rota the renowned German Computer Game Award and the annual Gamesweekberlin, the umbrella event for a whole range of successful formats such as Quo Vadis, A MAZE., Womenize or Media Award for Games.

 - game – Verband der deutschen Games-Branche e.V.
-(2018): Guide to the German Game Industry
+(2019): 2018 A Guide to the German Games Industry

 - Hamburg Media School Forschungs- und Kompetenzzentrum Audiovisuelle Produktion (2018): Die Computer- und Videospielindustrie in Berlin